Sunday, November 29, 2015

 photo by Leanne Dyck

-We, writers, think we are working alone but, in reality, we heavily rely on others for support.
+Writers think they are working alone, but in reality, they heavily rely on others for support.
 We hope our readers will find our work and tell others about it.
 We hope publishers will accept our submissions.
 We connect with other authors for information and inspiration.

 How do we build this supportive community?